Introduction

 • Build fast - If builds take hours, developers won’t commit frequently.
 Aim for builds under 10 minutes.

-• Fail fast - Run fast tests first (unit tests), then slower tests (integration tests).
-Stop on first failure when possible.
+• Fail fast - Run quick unit tests before slower integration tests.
+Stop at first failure when possible.

-• Make failures visible - Notify developers immediately when builds fail.
-Use dashboards, email, or chat.
+• Make failures visible - Notify developers immediately of build failures via dashboards, email, or chat.

-• Keep builds deterministic - Same code should produce same results.
+• Keep builds deterministic - Same code should produce consistent results.
 Avoid time-dependent or random behavior.

 • Version everything - Build tools, dependencies, and environments should be versioned and reproducible.